What is Bangladesh’s Jamaat-e-Islami party? Could it lead the country next?

 “India is looking for a reset after the election, but that will be more challenging with Jamaat in power than the BNP.
 Domestic politics in both countries would make it very difficult for Jamaat and the BJP to work together,” Kean said, referring to Indian Prime Minister Narendra Modi’s Hindu majoritarian Bharatiya Janata Party.

-Kean said a number of “perennial issues” will continue to cause tensions with India, regardless of which party is in power in Dhaka, including issues related to immigration, border security, and the sharing of water.
+Kean said several “perennial issues” will continue to cause tensions with India, regardless of which party is in power in Dhaka, including issues related to immigration, border security, and the sharing of water.

 Since Hasina’s fall in August 2024, Bangladesh has also taken steps to rebuild ties with Pakistan, including a renewed diplomatic engagement, discussions on expanding trade and transport links, and high-level official visits after years of limited contact.

 Jamaat supporters say the February 12 vote is more than an electoral test.
-It is a referendum on whether a party, long defined by exclusion and controversies, can convert organisational resilience into national legitimacy as a ruling force.
+It is a referendum on whether a party, long defined by exclusion and controversies, can convert organisational resilience into national legitimacy as a governing force.

 Khan, the professor at SOAS University, argues the contest will be decided less by ideology and more by promises of governance.